 You need to know your supply will naturally ebb and flow.
 A period will make many women’s supply drop.
 Stress, sleep and calories can also affect supply.
-While only 2-5% of women (depending on what your source is) cannot actually produce enough milk to breastfeed a baby, many women quit because they fear they aren’t producing enough but they actually are.
+While very few women cannot actually produce enough milk to breastfeed a baby, many women quit because they fear they aren’t producing enough but they actually are.
 And if your supply is low, look into others factors that may be causing it to drop.
 And begin researching what you can do to boost it!
 Keep reading for advice below.

 6. Study up on Ways to Boost Supply

 There are many ways to boost your supply including eating certain foods like oatmeal, taking certain natural supplements like Fenugreek, taking prescription medicine from your doctor or pumping after feedings (on both sides) which naturally tells your body to produce more milk.
 The trick with any of these methods is do your research and try different things!
 Different things work for different mothers.
 I would recommend starting with the most popular ways to boost supply and then going from there!
 For a list of specific one-hand lactation snacks to boost supply, read Lanie’s Baby Chick article HERE.